 The total costs for Day Labor construction projects include equipment operating costs.
 The county's costs for equipment and equipment operations are accounted for in the General Roadway Expenditures in the 721 series.
-However, equipment costs also need to be reported as a project cost on Sheet 10 (Local Projects) in order to give a true picture of the total cost to construct each project.
-The Annual Report application automatically pulls each of the budget category totals together onto Sheet 2 (Financial Sheet for Secondary Road Funds).
+However, equipment costs also need to be reported as a project cost on Sheet 10 (Local Projects) to give a true picture of the total cost to construct each project.
+The Annual Report application automatically pulls each of the major budget category totals together onto Sheet 2 (Financial Sheet for Secondary Road Funds).
 Therefore, in order to avoid duplicating the equipment costs in both the General Roadway Expenditures and Construction categories, an adjustment to the Day Labor project costs for duplicated expenditures is necessary.
-If the adjustment was not made to deduct the expenses from the 020 Construction category, the Annual Report application would "double count" them.
+This adjustment is entered on the "Equipment (Operations, Tools and Supplies)" line in the "Deduct for Items Accounted For Under 721 & 722 Series" section on Sheet 5 (Construction Costs).
+If the adjustment was not made to deduct the expenses from the 020 Construction category, the Annual Report application would "double count" them in the overall reporting.

 For example, a project to install a new roadway culvert pipe could include 10 hours of excavator time.
 If the hourly rate for a hydraulic crawler excavator were \$67.53 per hour, multiplying the rate by the hours used shows a cost of \$675.30 to the project for the excavator use.
-While the total cost reported on Sheet 10 (Local Projects) for the project needs to include this amount, the county's costs for operating the equipment are accounted for in the General Roadway Expenditures category of the budget.
+While the total cost reported on Sheet 10 (Local Projects) for the project needs to include this amount, the county's costs for operating the equipment are already accounted for in the General Roadway Expenditures category of the budget.
 In order to avoid duplication of the excavator cost, the total costs for the 020 item of the Financial Sheet will need to be adjusted by \$675.30.
-The Annual Report application will make the adjustment automatically if an equipment deduction is entered on Sheet 5.
+The Annual Report application makes the adjustment automatically using the equipment deduction entered on Sheet 5.